Environmental History IV symposium

 Speakers

-Amita Baviskar, Professor of Environmental Studies and Sociology & Anthropology at Ashoka University
+Amita Baviskar, Professor of Environmental Studies, Sociology and Anthropology, Ashoka University

-Jeanne Brun, Art historian, Deputy Director of the Musée national d'art moderne, Centre Pompidou
+Jeanne Brun, Art historian, Deputy Director, Musée national d'art moderne, Centre Pompidou

-Olivier Dangles, Research Director, Center of Functional and Evolutive Ecology (CEFE), Montpellier
+Olivier Dangles, Research Director, Center of Functional and Evolutive Ecology (CEFE), Montpellier, France

 Matthieu Duperrex, Associate Professor in Human and Social Sciences, École Nationale Supérieure d’Architecture de Marseille

-Joana Hadjithomas & Khalil Joreige, Artists and Filmmakers
+Khalil Joreige and Joana Hadjithomas, Artists and Filmmakers

 Tom Hirst, Musician

-Diébédo Francis Kéré, Architect, winner of the Pritzker Prize
+Diébédo Francis Kéré, Architect, laureate of the 2022 Pritzker Prize

 Catharina Landström, Head of Division, Chalmers University of Technology

-Eric-Daniel Lacombe, Architect and co-curator of the French Pavilion at the 19th Venice Architecture Biennale
+Eric-Daniel Lacombe, Architect, Cocurator of the French Pavilion, Venice Biennale

 Valérie Masson-Delmotte, Research Director at CEA and former Director of the group I at IPCC